Learning to Register Unbalanced Point Pairs: Introduction

-The recent feature-based pairwise point cloud registration methods are equipped with the matchability detection~\cite{bai2020d3feat}, overlap detection~\cite{huang2021predator}, or coarse-to-fine methodology to extract hierarchical correspondences~\cite{yu2021cofinet}, which are possibly advantageous in registering unbalanced point clouds.
-However, we empirically found that they collapse in registering extremely unbalanced point clouds.
-We speculate that the failure of the previous methods stems from the fact that they do not take the global geometric priors into account when searching for the point correspondences.
-There are two geometric priors that we can utilize in unbalanced point cloud registration.
-First, the overlap region between two unbalanced point clouds should be smaller or equal to the spatial range of the smaller point cloud.
-Second, the correspondences should span the spatial region uniformly with wide coverage.
+Recent feature-based pairwise point cloud registration methods are equipped with matchability detection~\citep{bai2020d3feat}, overlap detection~\citep{huang2021predator}, or hierarchical correspondence prediction~\citep{yu2021cofinet}, which are possibly advantageous in registering unbalanced point clouds.
+However, we empirically found that they collapse in registering unbalanced point clouds.
+Point cloud description and matching in the modern feature-based registration methods tend to be distracted by similar geometric structures that often appear in the larger point cloud.

-Inspired by these idea, we introduce \textbf{\ours{}}, the first neural architecture which is designed to be efficient for large-scale \textbf{U}nbalanced \textbf{P}oint cloud \textbf{P}air registration. \ours{} is a hierarchical framework that finds inlier correspondences effectively by gradually reducing search space.
-In the coarsest level, a \textit{submap proposal} module proposes the subregions that are likely to be overlapped with the query by utilizing a global descriptor.
-Then, the coarse-to-fine matching module estimates accurate correspondences by utilizing attention-based context aggregation and solving optimal transport problems.
-Finally, the structured matching module filters out noisy correspondences that do not satisfy spatial compatibility.
+To this end, we propose \textbf{\ours{}}, the first neural architecture which is designed to be efficient for large-scale \textbf{U}nbalanced \textbf{P}oint cloud \textbf{P}air registration. \ours{} is a hierarchical framework that effectively finds inlier correspondences by gradually reducing search space.
+In the coarsest level, a \textit{submap proposal} module proposes the subregions that are likely to be overlapped with the query by utilizing a global geometric context.
+Then, the coarse-to-fine matching module predicts accurate point-level correspondences by utilizing attention-based context aggregation and solving optimal transport problems.
+The subsequent structured matching module filters out outlier correspondences that violate spatial compatibility.